 The Administrator Web Console is no longer automatically installed.
 It is available as an optional component.
 To install, please download and extract the GUI components archive and follow the installation instructions.

-The GUI components archive can be downloaded from our Software License & Download (SLD) site, which is part of the Micro Focus Support Portal.
-Among other benefits, this site provides access to product license keys and install-kits, including the relevant GUI components.
+The GUI components archive can be downloaded from our Software License & Download (SLD) site.